BG3-Community-Library-Team/bg3-community/Tutorials/Visual/mrboneswildguide-new.md

 {.is-info}

-Import that GR2 with the BG3 plugin default settings.
-Delete any LODs, keep armature visible for this is what we will need.
+Import that GR2 with the BG3 plugin default settings as we did before.
+Delete any LODs and other extraneous stuff.
+If desired, change the viewport display options of the body armature to whatever is preferred - but keep it visible for this is what we will need.

 Now back to our Skeleton.
 First go to Xray mode with Alt+Z and use numpad 3 to get a strict lateral view: